romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can GitHub Actions workflows authenticate to GitHub Packages for publishing or consuming packages?
+Q: How can GitHub Actions workflows authenticate to GitHub Packages for publishing or consuming packages?
 <details><summary>Show the answer</summary><p>

 - **By utilizing the GITHUB_TOKEN provided by GitHub Actions for secure authentication**